using ControlSystems

 Consider the problem of designing a feedback controller for reference tracking.
 An ideal closed-loop transfer function T(s) from the reference to the output satisfies T(s)=1.
 If the plant has a time delay, the best achievable closed-loop transfer function T(s) is given by T(s) = e^{-\theta s}, that is, the reference is perfectly tracked, albeit with some delay.
 The best achievable sensitivity function S(s) is then given by S(s) = 1-e^{-\theta s}.

-In order to make the analysis simpler, we approximate the sensitivity function by the first-order Taylor expansion S(s) \approx \theta s, from which we can see that the magnitude frequency response of the sensitivity function is approximated by a linear function of frequency.
+We now approximate the sensitivity function by the first-order Taylor expansion S(s) \approx \theta s, from which we can see that the magnitude frequency response of the sensitivity function is approximated by a linear function of frequency.
 Unit gain is achieved at about

 \omega_{c}=1/\theta.
-From this approximation, we can see that the bandwidth of the system is limited by the time delay \theta as
+From this approximation, we can see that the crossover frequency, hence the bandwidth of the system is limited by the time delay \theta as

 \boxed{ \omega_c < \frac{1}{\theta}. }